 If you have to move your cats directly from your old home to your new one, try to pack at least some of these things in an easily accessible location.
 That may mean packing them in a car or having them be the last things in a moving truck.
 That makes it easier and lower stress for you as you’ll be able to grab them quickly, set them up, and then welcome the cats to their new home.

-If your cats are able to stay somewhere else during the move, try to get as much of the space set up as you can before you bring them to their new pad.
+If your cats are able to stay somewhere else during the move, try to get as much of their new home set up as you can before you bring them to their new pad.
 That doesn’t mean you need to get everything unpacked, but having most of your furniture set up where it will eventually live and getting anything that could be dangerous for your cat tucked away will help.

 One thing I don’t recommend doing?
 Showing your cats the litter box.
 It’s completely unnecessary and something your cat doesn’t enjoy.
 Cats have an instinct to use certain materials to eliminate in so as long as you set up a good litter box that meets your cats’ preferences, you can (and should) skip putting their paws in the litter.